Bouncer: Notable examples

 The list of notable bouncers includes celebrities and historical figures who worked as bouncers, often before coming to fame in another field or profession.
 A number of these bouncers were wrestlers (e.g., Dave Bautista, Road Warrior Animal, Rob Terry, Giant Haystacks and Rick Rude).
-Some, including Bautista, are also actors (e.g., Mr. T, Vin Diesel).
+Some, including Bautista, are also actors (e.g., Mr. T, Vin Diesel and Marcus Hauz).
 Pope Francis worked as a nightclub bouncer in Buenos Aires while a university student.

 Ants

 Some types of ant species have evolved a sub-specialisation that has been called a "bouncer", and performs a similar function (throwing intruders outside) for its fellows.
 The majors of the Australian Dacetine Orectognathus versicolor ants have massive blunt mandible jaws which are of little use to the prey-capture techniques this trap jaw species normally engages in.
 Instead, they spend much of their time guarding the nest opening, their jaws cocked.
 When foreign ants venture close, the force of the mandibles is sufficient to throw back the intruder for a significant distance, a defense behaviour which is thought to also protect the guard against physical or chemical injury that it might sustain in more direct battle.